Holic75/Baldurs-gate-dnd-3.5/README.md

 SetPrivateProfileString('Game Options','3E Thief Sneak Attack','1')
 ```
 if it is not already there (it replaces backstab with 3ed Sneak Attack).
-This mod was only tested with clean BG:ENCHANCED EDITION 2.3 install and is not genrally compatible with any other mods.
+This mod was only tested with clean BG:ENCHANCED EDITION 2.3 install (Non Sod) and might not be compatible with any other mods.

 For any bugs, critics and suggestions please write to holic.denis@gmail.com